ianstormtaylor/slate/docs/walkthroughs/01-installing-slate.md

 The `<Editable>` component acts like `contenteditable`.
 Anywhere you render it will render an editable rich-text document for the nearest editor context.

-There's only last step.
+There's only one last step.
 So far we haven't defined what the default value of the editor is, so it's empty.
 Let's fix that by defining an initial value.

 The value is just plain JSON.
 Here's one contains a single paragraph block with some text in it: